 What is it that a beacon sends?

 Beacons send Bluetooth data packets that can only be understood by the compatible devices.
 These packets are definitely not notifications or any other media, instead they are seemingly random sets of letters and digits.
 Beacons broadcast them with a certain strength in every possible direction (just like a lighthouse 'broadcasts' light).
 In each packet, beacons "introduce themselves" by sending their unique identifiers as well as certain additional data.
 The exact look of those packets and their capabilities is determined by certain protocols such as Estimote Monitoring, iBeacon or Eddystone.
+(Note: Google has discontinued Eddystone as of December 6th, 2018.)
 Almost every iOS and Android Bluetooth-enabled device is compatible with each of these protocols.

 What happens when a mobile device receives a beacon packet